CTR (Click-through rate): Optimizing and analyzing clicks

 - Visitors click other lower value clicks, again removing themselves from your conversion funnel

 One very simple way to figure out what your users are searching for is to ask them.
-Using Mouseflow, launch a feedback campaign to figure out exactly how your users like your site.
+Using Mouseflow, launch a feedback campaign to figure out exactly how users like your site.

 4. Make sure your marketing is relevant